ahadjawaid/Syssec/README.md

 - <b>training_scripts</b>: Contains the scripts I used to train models on a remote server

 ## GNNExplainer
-gnnexplainer.py contains the extended version of the dgl gnnexplainer with has support of hetrogenous graphs
+gnnexplainer.py contains the extended version of the dgl gnnexplainer with support for hetrogenous graphs